 - Or, if your shelter doesn’t shed wind well, you’ll want to pitch it in an area protected from wind, like a stand of trees or behind a small hill.

-- If you have a floorless shelter, you don’t want to pitch it on a slope where rain run-off will flood you out at night.
+- If you have a floorless shelter, you don’t want to pitch it below a slope where rain run-off will flood you out at night.

 - Different shelters perform better in certain locations than others.